cbadici/thingworx-infotableselector-widget/README.md

 The infotable selector widget allows the developer to perform the following operations on infotables:
--programatically setting the selected row number (works with multiple selected rows) -retrieving the number of rows (useful in an expression/validator) -understanding if any row is selected (boolean, the helps understanding if there are selected rows or not) -understanding if no rows are selected (boolean, the helps understanding if no rows are selected).
+-programatically setting the selected row number (works with multiple selected rows) -retrieving the number of rows (useful in an expression/validator) -understaind if the source infotable has rows or not (reduces the need of an expression, useful in driving UI behavior) -understanding if any row is selected (boolean, the helps understanding if there are selected rows or not) -understanding if no rows are selected (boolean, the helps understanding if no rows are selected).
 -clear the selected rows